Frequently Asked Questions

 Is mindfulness backed up by scientific research?

-Yes, research shows that mindfulness practice can be beneficial in the following areas:
+Yes, research shows that mindfulness practice can be beneficial in many ways.
+See our Research page for further details.

 What can I expect from a mindfulness course?